scrabbletank/farhome-rules/rulesdoc.md

 |       Hero       | ![](https://i.imgur.com/tOlBtko.png) | ![](https://i.imgur.com/tOlBtko.png) | ![](https://i.imgur.com/3QNjHck.png) | ![](https://i.imgur.com/3QNjHck.png) | ![](https://i.imgur.com/tjkXQRp.png) | ![](https://i.imgur.com/tjkXQRp.png) |

 ### Calculating a Roll
-After making a roll add up all your successes and criticals, negating your successes by the number of failures rolled.
+After making a roll, add up all your successes and criticals, negating your successes by the number of failures rolled.
 Keep in mind that triumphs count as both 2 successes and a critical.
-For example, 2 failures can negate the successes from a triumph, but it doesn't negate the critical from that roll.
-Some abilities allow you to reroll dice or change the result of a die which can change the outcome of your roll.
-Almost every roll is contested by either the GM adding challenge dice to your roll or by another creature's roll.
+For example, 2 failures can negate the successes from a triumph, but they don't negate the critical from that roll.
+Some abilities allow you to reroll dice or change the result of a die, which can alter the outcome of your roll.
+Almost every roll is contested either by the GM adding challenge dice to your roll or by another creature's roll.
 The roll is a success if you have more successes than your opponent, with ties favoring the defender if there is one, or the most neutral action.

 Remember that rolls contested by a creature can change the outcome of your roll.
-The defenders criticals negate any criticals you have in your roll.
-For example, if you have more total successes than the opponents roll, but they rolled more criticals than you, the action succeeds but does not trigger any critical effects.
+The defender's criticals negate any criticals in your roll.
+For example, if you have more total successes than the opponent, but they rolled more criticals than you, the action succeeds but does not trigger any critical effects.

 #### Determining What Dice to Roll
-With the exception of defense rolls, your attributes and proficiencies determine what dice you roll.
+With the exception of defense rolls, your attributes and proficiencies determine which dice you roll.
 Defense rolls use defense and superior defense dice, while other rolls use superior, enhanced, normal, bad, and terrible dice.
 Wound dice are used to determine how much damage an action does, such as hitting a goblin with a sword or casting the _Firebolt_ spell.

 Rolls that use your attributes roll dice depending on your attribute and proficiency scores, with different skills using different attributes and proficiencies.
 For example, attacking with melee weapons uses your Strength attribute and has a different proficiency score depending on if you're using a one-handed or two-handed weapon.
 For attribute rolls you start with 5 normal dice.
 For every attribute point you have replace a normal die with an enhanced die.
 Next, for every proficiency point you have, replace an enhanced die with a superior die.
 Proficiency does not replace normal dice; you only benefit from a proficiency score equal to or less than your attribute score.

-In the case where you have a negative number for your attribute score, replace a normal die with a bad die.
+If you have a negative attribute score, replace a normal die with a bad die.
 If your proficiency score is negative, replace an enhanced die with a normal die, or a bad die with a terrible die.

-Through feats, spells, or items you may have an attribute score greater than 5.
-In this case for every attribute score above 5 you have you add an enhanced die.
+Through feats, spells, or items, you may have an attribute score greater than 5.
+In this case, for every attribute point above 5, add an enhanced die.

 #### Defense Rolls
 Defense rolls use defense and superior defense dice.
-The number and type of dice you roll is determined by what armor your wearing.
-You roll 2 defense dice while not wearing armor, instead rolling the armors dice value if you have armor equipped.
+The number and type of dice you roll are determined by the armor you are wearing.
+You roll 2 defense dice while not wearing armor, but roll the armor's dice value if you have armor equipped.
 Holding a shield adds either a defense or superior defense die, depending on the shield.

 #### Attribute Saves
-Attribute saves use the same rules as rolling a skill with one exception: negative attribute scores do not replace normal dice with bad dice.
-This means that the lowest you can roll is 5 normal dice.
+Attribute saves use the same rules as rolling a skill, with one exception: negative attribute scores do not replace normal dice with bad dice.
+This means the lowest you can roll is 5 normal dice.
 However, other effects, such as being poisoned, still add dice.
-In almost every case when you roll an attribute save you are seen as the defender, with the roll siding in your favor on a tie.
+In almost every case when you roll an attribute save, you are the defender, with the roll siding in your favor on a tie.

-In some cases your GM may ask you to make a raw attribute roll.
+In some cases, your GM may ask you to make a raw attribute roll.
 Rolling a raw attribute uses your attribute save proficiency and is affected by negative scores.

 #### Wound Dice
 Many attacks and spells deal wounds or wound dice to their targets.
-When an attack says it deals wound dice you roll that many wound dice, dealing damage based on the number of wounds rolled.
-For example, a spell that deals 1 wound and 2 wound dice in damage will deal 1 wound, adding the result of the 2 wound dice in damage to the target.
+When an attack says it deals wound dice, you roll that many wound dice, dealing damage based on the number of wounds rolled.
+Most damaging effects display the damage dealt in two numbers separated by a slash.
+Using this notation, the first number represents the number of wounds dealt, while the second number represents the number of wound dice rolled.
+For example, an attack that deals "1/2 bludgeoning damage" deals 1 wound and 2 wound dice in bludgeoning damage.

 #### Hero Dice
 Hero dice are special dice players can add to any roll.
-Depending on the GM, you'll gain a number of them at the start of your adventure and once spent are not replenished.
-You can add at most 1 hero die to any roll, except wound rolls, and you may choose to add a hero dice after you have rolled.
-Hero dice are immune to any effects that would change the outcome of the roll, it cannot be hexed, rerolled, or negated.
+Depending on the GM, you'll gain a number of them at the start of your adventure, and once spent, they are not replenished.
+You can add at most 1 hero die to any roll, except wound rolls, and you may choose to add a hero die after you have rolled.
+Hero dice are immune to any effects that would change the outcome of the roll; they cannot be rerolled or negated.

 Your GM may reward you with extra hero dice during your adventure, but hero dice are usually only given at the start of each adventure.

 #### Skill Challenge
-Skill challenges are rarely made in contest, instead the GM will ask you to add dice depending on the challenge of the task you are trying to accomplish.
-Each skill has its own proficiency score and uses one of your attributes to determine dice.
-For example, an athletics check will use your Strength score while an acrobatics check will use your Dexterity score.
+Skill challenges are rarely contests; instead, the GM adds a number of bad and terrible dice based on the task's difficulty.
+Each skill has its proficiency score and utilizes one of your attributes to determine dice.
+For instance, an athletics challenge uses your Strength score, while acrobatics relies on your Dexterity score.

-The outcome in these rolls isn't always a strict pass or fail.
-Depending on the GM they may give a bonus if you roll a critical or something bad may happen if you roll a disaster without a triumph.
-For skill challenges the character is always considered the _attacker_, with a tie or a final result of 0 counting as a failure.
+The results of these rolls aren't always strictly pass or fail.
+Depending on the GM, rolling a triumph may grant a bonus, while rolling a disaster could lead to something negative.
+Characters must exceed the challenge dice for the roll to succeed.
+Skill challenges resulting in a 0, while not a complete failure, typically result in the most neutral outcome.
+For example, a character rolling a 0 when attempting to climb over a wall neither succeeds in getting over the wall nor suffers injury from a fall.

 #### Helping in Skill Challenges
-In some cases you may want to help someone with an action, such as trying to push a boulder or search a room.
-When helping every participant rolls the same skill check and is contested by a single challenge roll.
-The highest roll among the participants is used, adding a success for every critical rolled by others.
+In some cases, you may want to help someone with an action, like attempting to push a boulder or search a room.
+When help, each participant makes a skill challenge, which is contested by a single challenge roll.
+While typically all participants use the same skill challenge, there are instances where multiple skills could be employed.
+For instance, one player might use performance or conversation to distract guards while another uses stealth to sneak past.

+When resolving help actions, the highest roll among the participants is used, with additional successes added for every critical rolled by others.

+#### Group Challenges
+There are situations where a skill challenge affects the entire party or a group of characters, such as sneaking into a castle or assessing their surroundings for threats.
+In these cases, all participating players engage in the same skill challenge contested by a single roll.
+The outcome of the challenge is multiplied for each participant and compared against the total successes from all rolls.

+Depending on the result, the entire party either succeeds or fails together.
+For instance, a highly stealthy character can silence the noise of a heavily armored companion, or an inattentive character might inadvertently distract others who are attempting to detect threats.

 ##### Skill Challenge Difficulty